-2.3.1.
+- 2.3.1.
 Budget (from R&P 1.2.3.1, BL).
 In collaboration with the Provost, on an annual basis the senate chair and vice-chair are charged to negotiate support for the senate in form of an operating budget and staff support.
-At a minimum this support should cover course and service release or equivalent for the senate leadership, meeting space and operating costs for senate meetings and operations, but should also include a modest budget for senate outreach and activities like the faculty awards event, recruiting of new senators, and other community-building events for the campus.

-- 2.3.1.1 Staff support (BL).
+At a minimum this support should cover course and service release or equivalent for the senate leadership, meeting space and operating costs for senate meetings and operations, but should also include a modest budget for senate outreach and activities like the faculty awards event, recruiting of new senators, and other community-building events for the campus. - 2.3.1.1 Staff support (BL).
 As part of the support provided to the senate by the Provost's Office, a staff member should be appointed "Senate Liaison" and have senate support included in their job description, which would allow sufficient time for substantive work with the senate.
-The expectation is that this support goes beyond logistical support for senate meetings to include communications to and from the senate, maintenance of the senate web site and other online locations, and administrative support for the senate and its subcommittees that could include research and integrations of financial, demographic, and policy data. - 2.3.2.
+The expectation is that this support goes beyond logistical support for senate meetings to include communications to and from the senate, maintenance of the senate web site and other online locations, and administrative support for the senate and its subcommittees that could include research and integrations of financial, demographic, and policy data.

+2.3.2.
 Archiving (from R&P 1.1.4, BL).
 The Secretary of the Faculty serves as archivist for the senate, and coordinates with Library and Technology Services to preserve materials and provide efficient and transparent access to historical materials.
 At a minimum, preserved materials include all versions of R&P, the Faculty Code of Ethics, the Student Code of Conduct, senate meeting agendas, meeting minutes, senate resolutions, memorial resolutions, and faculty petitions and referenda.

 To facilitate study and tracking of past and proposed changes, all changes to R&P and these bylaws must be tagged with the date of approval by the final required body.
+For R&P, each numbered section must be tagged with the date of approval for any change.
+For these by-laws, it is sufficient to append a change log to the document.